krakenjs/zoid/README.md

 - Call callbacks natively from the child window without worrying about post-messaging or cross-domain restrictions
 - Create components to share functionality from your site to other domains!

-Useful if you want to build a component which can be rendered into an inline iframe, a lightboxed iframe, or a popup, and take advantage of the sandboxing provided by iframes alongside the flexibility of passing props and callbacks instead of url params and post message listeners.
+Useful if you want to build a component which can be rendered into an inline iframe, an absolutely positioned iframe, or a popup, and take advantage of the sandboxing provided by iframes alongside the flexibility of passing props and callbacks instead of url params and post message listeners.

 Xcomponent will handle rendering your component, passing down props (including data and callbacks) and transmitting the